saltastro/token-auth-request/specs/index.rst

 It often makes sense to pair a web-based API with a Python-based library for easy access.
 If the API use requires authentication, the library must be able to handle it.
 While this certainly can be achieved on an ad hoc basis, it seems more reasonable to encapsulate the authentication handling into a Python package of its own.

-`token-auth-request` does precisely that.
+`token-auth-requests` does precisely that.
 It accepts a username and password and uses them to request an authentication token, which is used for subsequent HTTP calls.
 The token is stored, and a new token is automatically requested if the current one has expired.

 Conceptual Solution
 -------------------

-The `token-auth-request` package provides exactly one method, `auth_session`.
+The `token-auth-requests` package provides exactly one method, `auth_session`.
 This accepts a username, password and a URL.
 It returns an object which has all the methods of the `requests <http://docs.python-requests.org/>`_ library's Session class.

 Whenever a method corresponding to an HTTP verb (i.e. DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT or a custom verb) is called on this object, the object will first check whether it has a non-expired authentication token.
 Here non-expired means that the expiry time is in the past or within the next minute.
 If it has not expired, it sends an HTTP request to the URL passed to the `auth_session`.
 This request must look as follows.

 =====================  ============================================
 Property               Value
 =====================  ============================================
 HTTP method            POST
 Content-Type header    application/json
 Payload                { username: username, password: password }
 =====================  ============================================

 The response is expected to look as follows.

 =====================  =======================================
 Property               Value
 =====================  =======================================
 HTTP status code       200
 Content-Type header    application/json
 Data                   { token: token, expires_in: seconds }
 =====================  =======================================

 For example, if the username and password passed to `auth_session` are `sipho` and `topsecret`, the token generated for the user is `abcd1234` and the token expires in 500 seconds, then the request should have the payload

 .. code-block:: json

    {
        "username": "sipho",
        "password": "topsecret"